Appearance-based Gaze Estimation With Deep Learning: A Review and Benchmark: Deep Gaze Estimation From Appearance

-\emph{Decomposition of Gaze Direction.} The human gaze can be decomposed into the head pose and the eyeball orientation.
-Deng~\etal use two CNNs to respectively estimate the head pose from facial images and the eyeball orientation from eye images.
-Then, they integrate the two results into final gaze with geometric transformation \cite{Deng_2017_ICCV}.
+\emph{Decomposition of Gaze Direction.} Human gaze can be decomposed into the head pose and the eyeball pose.
+Deng~\etal use two CNNs to estimate head pose from facial images and eyeball pose from eye images.
+They integrate these two results into final gaze directions using geometric transformation \cite{Deng_2017_ICCV}.

-\emph{Anatomical Eye Model.} The human eye is composed of the eye ball, the iris, and the pupil center, \etc~Park~\etal propose a pictorial gaze representation based on the eye model to predict the gaze direction~\cite{Park_2018_ECCV}.
+\emph{Anatomical Eye Model.} The human eye is composed of eyeball, iris, pupil center and \etc~Park~\etal propose a pictorial gaze representation based on the eye model~\cite{Park_2018_ECCV}.
 They render the eye model to generate a pictorial image, where the pictorial image eliminates the appearance variance.
-They use a CNN to map the original images into the pictorial images and use another CNN to estimate gaze directions from the pictorial image.
+They first generate pictorial images from original images using CNN and use another CNN to estimate gaze directions from pictorial image.

 \emph{Eye Movement Pattern.} Common eye movements, such as fixation, saccade and smooth pursuits, are independent of viewing contents and subjects.
 Wang \etal propose to incorporate the generic eye movement pattern in dynamic gaze estimation \cite{Wang_2019_CVPR}.
 They recover the eye movement pattern from videos and use a CNN to estimate gaze from static images.